 As the picture came together, we realized what we were forming was something people were missing.
 It’s what you see here as the invitation-only, all virtual community for trusted advisors that's intended to augment your other face-to-face networking memberships rather than replace them.

 Networking has changed.
-It’s time for a group like Leading With Courage Networking that fits into your life perfectly.
+It’s time for a group like Leading With Courage Network that fits into your life perfectly.
 Not the other way around.

 LWCN wants to make the differences between